gedex/node-image-placeholder/Readme.md

 A ready web app to serve images for your image placeholder.
-Image placeholder can be requested with following ways (assuming the app deployed to example.com):
+Image placeholder can be requested with following ways (assuming app is deployed to example.com):

 * A 300x300 image:
   `<img src="http://example.com/300">`